 Auction for Surplus Property

-The Auction for Surplus Property will be held as a sealed bid auction with the last day to bid being August 27, 2021.
+The Auction for Surplus Property will be held as a sealed bid auction with the last day to bid being August 26, 2022.
 The property catalog that lists available property for auction will be available 30 days prior to the auction in the Peoria County Treasurer's office in a limited quantity.
 The catalog can also be accessed at www.iltaxsale.com for an electronic version once it becomes available.
-The catalogs cost $20.
+The catalogs cost $20 for a printed copy.
 The catalog will state the minimum bid for each item which is $817.00.
 Your bid must be equal to or greater than the minimum bid.
 You only have one chance to bid so we suggest you bid the maximum amount you wish to invest in the property.
 You do not personally appear at an auction site, you simply submit your bid (included in the catalog or on-line) and payment.
 Payment must be made in full with certified funds or personal check.
 Bids received after the deadline will not be accepted.
 The proceeds from this sale are distributed to the taxing districts.
-Your sealed bid package has to be turned into the Treasurer's office by 5:00 p.m. on August 27, 2021.
+Your sealed bid package has to be turned into the Treasurer's office by 5:00 p.m. on August 26, 2022.

 Please direct all inquiries regarding the Auction of Surplus Property to:

 Peoria County Delinquent Tax Agent